Single Subject

 The department also offers an alternate route to certification (Intern Program*).
 This application process is the same for both the Traditional and Intern programs.
 Application and acceptance into the Intern* program occur after program acceptance, usually after summer classes have started.
 The year-long schedule is the same for both options.

-Applicants are encouraged to attend an Information Session prior to submitting an application.
-The schedule for Information Sessions can be found on our website.
+Applicants are encouraged to attend a Credential Information Session prior to submitting an application.
+The schedule for Information Sessions can be found at the following link CREDENTIAL INFORMATION SESSIONS.

 Department Application